-The SFRF obtained in this work (red circles) clearly shows an excess to that estimated from dust-corrected rest-frame UV LF (blue solid line).
-Although the data points of the SFRF above ${\rm SFR}=10^{2.5}\ M_\odot\ {\rm yr}^{-1}$ contains a small number of galaxies (2 galaxies) and the uncertainties on these data points are large, the lower limit at the bin of ${\rm SFR}=10^{1.5}\ M_\odot\ {\rm yr}^{-1}$ also suggests that the SFRF obtained in this work is in an excess to the rest-frame UV-based estimation, and thus the excess seems to be rather robust.
-This result is similar to that in A21, which showed the SFRF at $z\sim4.5$ derived from SED fitting show an excess to that estimated from the dust-corrected rest-frame UV LF.
-On the contrary, the resulting SFRF is roughly consistent with the FIR estimation given by \citet{rowan-robinson_star_2016} in spite of the large extrapolation in the literature.
+The SFRF obtained in this work (red circles) clearly shows an excess compared to that estimated from dust-corrected rest-frame UV LF (blue solid line).
+Although the data points of the SFRF above ${\rm SFR}=10^{2.5}\ M_\odot\ {\rm yr}^{-1}$ contain a small number of galaxies (2 galaxies) and the uncertainties on these data points are large, the lower limit at the bin of ${\rm SFR}=10^{1.5-2.5}\ M_\odot\ {\rm yr}^{-1}$ also suggests that the SFRF obtained in this work is in an excess compared to the rest-frame UV-based estimation, and thus the excess seems to be rather robust.
+This result is similar to that by A21, which showed the SFRF at $z\sim4.5$ derived from SED fitting shows an excess compared to that estimated from the dust-corrected rest-frame UV LF.
+On the contrary, the resulting SFRF is roughly consistent with the FIR estimation given by \citet{rowan-robinson_star_2016} in spite of their large extrapolation.

-As discussed in A21, the difference in the SFRFs between that obtained with SED fitting on data from rest UV to optical and that estimated from the rest-frame UV LF stems from the difference in the estimation of the dust extinction.
-In Figure \ref{fig:A1600_comparison}, we compare the estimated amount of dust extinction $A_{1600}$ in this work and that from the IRX-$\beta$ relation.
-In the figure, we show the comparison with assuming Calzetti extinction law, and use the IRX-$\beta$ relation given by \citet{meurer_dust_1999}:
+As discussed by A21, the difference in the SFRFs between that obtained with SED fitting on data from rest UV to optical and that estimated from the rest-frame UV LF stems from the difference in the estimation of the dust attenuation.
+In Figure \ref{fig:A1600_comparison}, we compare the estimated amount of dust attenuation $A_{1600}$ in this work and that from the $A_{\rm UV}$-$\beta$ relation.
+In the figure, we show the comparison with assuming Calzetti attenuation law, and use the $A_{\rm UV}$-$\beta$ relation given by \citet{meurer_dust_1999}:

 The rest-frame UV spectral slope $\beta$ is measured by fitting a power law to the rest-frame UV photometry for each object in the final sample.
-The figure shows galaxies with a larger SFR tend to suffer from heavier dust attenuation, and the amount of dust attenuation on such galaxies is likely to be underestimated with the IRX-$\beta$ relation.
+The figure shows galaxies with larger SFRs tend to suffer from heavier dust attenuation, and the amount of dust attenuation on such galaxies is likely to be underestimated with the $A_{\rm UV}$-$\beta$ relation.
 These results suggest that (1) previous approach to estimate the SFRF based only on the rest-frame UV observations underestimate the contribution from dust-obscured SF particularly in the brighter (larger SFR) region and (2) the contribution from dust-obscured SF can be well corrected for by using not only rest-frame UV but also optical data.